dativebase/dativerf/docs/design.rst

     just have several different variations on a single export format when we want configuration.

+- Add buttons to "New Form" interface to add new resources in real time.
+Resources:
+  - elicitation method
+  - syntactic category
+  - tag

+- Support associating files to a newly created form.
+The original Dative has a custom search interface that hits the POST /files/search endpoint to return the selectable that match the user's search term.
+This uses the OLD search API to perform a disjunctive search using fuzzy matching.

  - Dative-internal state for specific forms should be managed better.

    - The :forms/fetched-at key should not be an attribute of the form.
 It should